ai gen

 The single most important framing correction from round‑2 fact‑checking: receptor occupancy and SHBG induction are governed by two different dose‑response curves at very different concentrations.
 Earlier drafts conflated them under one Hill curve at Kd = 0.25 nM (~68 pg/mL free), concluding “routes below ~68 pg/mL avoid hepatic effects.”
 This is too crisp.

 Two different Hill curves drive two different things.
 Occupancy saturates around the Kd; SHBG induction needs roughly 20× higher exposure.
 Transdermal stays below both.
 Pregnancy saturates the receptor, but this acute curve under‑predicts the observed 5–10× SHBG rise at ~300 pg/mL — the gap reflects months‑long sustained hepatic exposure (vs this in‑vitro acute curve) plus direct placental SHBG output and HepG2 under‑predicting primary hepatocytes, not an hCG driver (see the pregnancy‑SHBG evidence card).
-Oral first‑pass pushes hepatic concentration into Hill saturation on the SHBG curve (5000/(5000+1500) ≈ 77% of model maximum, n=1) — the mechanism behind oral HRT's hepatic effect despite modest systemic E2.
+Oral first‑pass pushes hepatic concentration onto the steep / upper‑arm region of the SHBG induction Hill curve (5000/(5000+1150) ≈ 81% of model maximum, n=1 — high on the rising arm, not fully saturated).
+Units convention: the x-axis here is free hepatocyte E2; the §2 transdermal PK table value of 50–80 pg/mL is total plasma E2, which corresponds to ~1.4–2.2 pg/mL free at typical free fraction ~2.8% — the mechanism behind oral HRT's hepatic effect despite modest systemic E2.

 The “two curves” above separate occupancy from induction along the concentration axis.
 They are also separated along the time axis, and the time gap is what makes the protein readout sluggish.
 A single oral dose floods the hepatocyte for only minutes during first‑pass, but the protein it ultimately changes — SHBG, clotting factors — turns over across days.
 The signal therefore passes through a ladder of increasing time constants:

 Schematic log‑time axis (illustrative spacing, not to exact scale).
 Each step integrates the one above it, so the clinically measured output (plasma SHBG, clotting factors) lags the minutes‑long first‑pass E2 pulse by days.
-Time constants: binding/occupancy from general receptor biophysics with ER‑α Kd ~0.25 nM (C3); mRNA induction from the HepG2 dose‑response literature (C3); SHBG terminal half‑life ~4 days from Namkung et al. 1989 primate tracer data (C2).
+Time constants: association/occupancy reflect a near‑diffusion‑limited on‑rate with a slow off‑rate (estradiol–ER dissociation t½ ~90 min–2 h in classic ER systems; C3) and ER‑α Kd ~0.25 nM (C3); mRNA induction from the HepG2 dose‑response literature (C3); SHBG terminal half‑life ~4 days from Namkung et al. 1989 primate tracer data (C2).
 Diagram constructed for this synthesis.

 SHBG enters the story twice.
 The previous subsection covered SHBG as a hepatic transcriptional output (the protein the liver makes more of under oral‑style first‑pass exposure).
 It is also the dominant carrier for E2 in plasma, and the two roles couple: raising SHBG output lowers the free fraction of every steroid SHBG carries, which feeds back on how much hormone reaches peripheral receptors.
 This subsection treats the carrier role.